 Simple, intuitive and focused – in tests the toolkit was estimated to identify approximately 300 at-risk patients in a CCG of 280,000 patients2

-Available free to use and fully compatible with EMIS Web clinical system
+Available free to use and fully compatible with EMIS Web and SystmOne clinical system

 Falls are the largest cause of emergency hospital admissions for older people, with a significant negative impact on long term outcomes, e.g. being a major precipitant of people moving from their own home to long-term nursing or residential care 3,4.
 The human cost of falling includes distress, pain, injury, loss of confidence, loss of independence and mortality1.